blaine11860/blaine11860neuraguardcompanionapp/PWA_INSTALL_GUIDE.md

 ### Chrome Installation
 1. Open Chrome browser
-2. Navigate to the ORS Monitor URL
+2. Navigate to the NeuraGuard app URL
 3. Chrome will automatically show an "Install" prompt at the bottom
 4. Tap **"Install"**
 5. The app icon will appear on your home screen